 Experience shows that it takes time for supervisors to complete referee reports.
 Approach supervisors as soon as possible to obtain up-to-date referee reports.
 If a referee report is not in English, a translation is required.
 References should come from employers, senior colleagues or academics familiar with the applicant’s academic, professional skills and achievements.
 Referee reports from family members or spouses are not acceptable.

-Australia Awards Scholarships are offered for the minimum period necessary to complete an academic program, including any preparatory training.
-They attract the following benefits:
+Australia Awards Scholarships are offered for the minimum period necessary for the individual to complete the academic program specified by the Australian education institution, including any preparatory training.

 Full tuition fees